 12. Surprise them with sundaes.
 Want to be a hero with kids as well as sick parents?
 Bring over the fixings for ice cream sundaes.
 The kids will appreciate the sweet treat, and so will someone with a sore throat.

 13. Books for the bedridden.
 Sometimes having to stay in bed isn’t all that it’s cracked up to be.
 After a while, you get tired of sleeping and watching daytime TV.
 If your schedule doesn’t permit other favors, dropping off a stack of the latest best-selling novels or a pile of glossy magazines will still be appreciated.

 14. Something to soak in.
 There’s nothing like a hot bath to soothe stuffy sinuses, sore backs, or weary hearts.
 Fill up a basket with scented bath products and lotions so your friend can bathe in bliss.

 15. Wrap them in comfort.
 Sick people tend to stay in their pajamas.
 A new pair of cozy, cute ones is always appreciated.
 Not sure of their size?
 Give them a robe or a super-plush throw blanket, instead.

-17. Just you being you.
+17. Just being you.
 Social isolation is a real risk for people facing long-term illnesses or injuries.
 While your friend might not be able to get out of the house, they still need interaction with other adults.
 Hanging out together, whether you’re watching movies or just talking, can keep your friend’s spirits up through whatever they’re facing.

+Remember, sometimes people are afraid to ask because they don’t want to seem like a burden.
+Other times, they don’t feel well enough to think of the ways they need help.
 With this list, you’ve got some ideas to choose from — find a few that fit your schedule and finances and be proactive about doing them.
 Feeling cared for by the people we care about is a great medicine all its own.